kgulbarg/Twitter-Sentiment-Comparision/README.md

 10. Install Numpy package using: pip install numpy
 11. Install Pandas package using: pip install pandas

+For first time execution:
+Execute all the .ipynb files.
+These create the machine learning model needed and the preprocessors as .sav files which will be used further.

 In order to execute the project files following are the steps:
 1. Open the command prompt.
 2. An optional step is to activate the virtual environment created.
 Change the directory to py1 which is now a folder in the ‘Envs’ folder of the system and type the command: activate